 After reading my series of ‘Learn To Trade’ articles, you are ready to practice what you have learned so far.

-You can open an account at a broker and start practicing on a free demo account.
+You can open an account at a broker and start practicing on a demo account.
 Alternatively, you can fund a real account and practice trading very small position sizes.
 This is actually better, as with real money on the line, however small amounts, you will be able to practice the mental aspects of trading as well as the technical aspects.

 About My Charts

 I use charting that is independent of the platform I execute trades on.
-I use Tradingview for my chart analyses.
+I mostly use Tradingview for my chart analyses.
 As an alternative, you can also use platforms like Investing.com, Metatrader, or CTrader.
 However, to use these last two platforms you will at least need to open a demo account at a broker that offers the platform and the usage of these demo accounts is often limited in time.

 I recommend both Investing.com as well as Tradingview, because:

-- Both are free to get started.
+- Both are free and easy to get started.

 - Both are independent resources.